neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 # Command line interface (end-user)

-Zenith CLI as it is described here mostly resides on the same conceptual level as pg_ctl/initdb/pg_recvxlog/etc and replaces some of them in an opinionated way.
-I would also suggest bundling our patched postgres inside zenith distribution at least at the start.
+Neon CLI as it is described here mostly resides on the same conceptual level as pg_ctl/initdb/pg_recvxlog/etc and replaces some of them in an opinionated way.
+I would also suggest bundling our patched postgres inside neon distribution at least at the start.

 This proposal is focused on managing local installations.
 For cluster operations, different tooling would be needed.
 The point of integration between the two is storage URL: no matter how complex cluster setup is it may provide an endpoint where the user may push snapshots.